patrickziegler/strava-heatmap-proxy/README.md

 cat StravaHeatmapAuth.tms.in | strava-heatmap-auth --config <path> | tee StravaHeatmapAuth.tms
 ```

-Be aware that those parameters may expire after some time.
+Be aware that those parameters may expire after some time (about a week) and you will need to manually re-create the file with the command above.

 ## Using the authentication proxy